wlysan/Bot_Ciclo_C-MetaTrader/README.md

 # Bot_Ciclo_C-MetaTrader
-Financial Market Indicator and Robot for MEtaTrader
+Financial Market Indicator and Robot for MetaTrader